dotnet/docs-aspire/docs/whats-new/preview-4.md

 ## Known issues

-Below are some known issues with .NET Aspire Preview 4.
+The following are some known issues with .NET Aspire preview 4.

-### Console logs for a container do not show up when using Podman
+### Console logs for a container don't show up when using Podman

-When using Podman, the console logs for a container do not show up in the Dashboard.
-See issues [aspire#2701](https://github.com/dotnet/aspire/issues/2701) and [aspire#2705](https://github.com/dotnet/aspire/issues/2705) for more details.
-This issue happens because some assumptions were made about the availability of Docker as mentioned [here](https://github.com/dotnet/aspire/issues/2701#issue-2173228010).
+When using Podman, the console logs for a container don't show up in the .NET Aspire dashboard.
+For more information, see issues [aspire#2701](https://github.com/dotnet/aspire/issues/2701) and [aspire#2705](https://github.com/dotnet/aspire/issues/2705).
+This issue is because some assumptions were made about the availability of Docker, see GitHub Aspire repository [issue #2701 comment](https://github.com/dotnet/aspire/issues/2701#issue-2173228010).

-**Workaround**: You can add a symlink from `docker` to `podman` as shown [here](https://github.com/dotnet/aspire/issues/2701#issuecomment-1987227953) or you can simply alias users can simply alias Docker to Podman (alias docker=podman) as mentioned [here](https://docs.podman.io/en/latest/index.html#what-is-podman).
+**Workaround**: You can add a symlink from `docker` to `podman` as described in [issue comment](https://github.com/dotnet/aspire/issues/2701#issuecomment-1987227953) or you can simply alias Docker to Podman (`alias docker=podman`) as mentioned in [What is Podman](https://docs.podman.io/en/latest/index.html#what-is-podman).

-### When running Aspire application, we sometimes see KubeConfigException : kubeconfig file not found when the host is trying to start up
+### When running .NET Aspire app, we sometimes see `KubeConfigException : kubeconfig file not found when the host is trying to start up`

-As described in [issue 2542](https://github.com/dotnet/aspire/issues/2542), you might see a KubeConfigException sometimes when running the Aspire application.
-See [here](https://github.com/dotnet/aspire/issues/2542#issuecomment-1974253166) for a description of why this issue might likely happen.
+As described in [issue #2542](https://github.com/dotnet/aspire/issues/2542), you might see a `KubeConfigException` sometimes when running the Aspire application.
+For more information, see [issue #2542 comment](https://github.com/dotnet/aspire/issues/2542#issuecomment-1974253166) for a description of why this issue might likely happen.

-**Workaround**: You can close the VS debug console window, close and re-run the application again and that should work.
+**Workaround**: Close the Visual Studio debug console window, close and re-run the app again and that should work.

-### After .NET 9 SDK (Preview) is installed, you may find that the Aspire 8.0 workload and templates are not available anymore
+### After .NET 9 SDK (Preview) is installed, you may find that the .NET Aspire 8.0 workload and templates aren't available anymore

-If you have installed Aspire 8.0 Preview (either using .NET CLI or acquired through Visual Studio 2022 version 17.10 Preview) and then installed .NET 9 SDK (Preview), you may find that the Aspire 8.0 workload and templates are not available anymore.
-This is a known issue with the way workloads behave and we are working on improving the experience in future previews.
+If you've installed .NET Aspire 8.0 Preview (either using .NET CLI or acquired through Visual Studio 2022 version 17.10 Preview), and then installed .NET 9 SDK (Preview), you may find that the .NET Aspire 8.0 workload and templates are no longer available.
+This is a known issue with the way workloads behave and we're working on improving the experience in future previews.

 **Workaround**:

-- If you are using the CLI, you can use global.json to pin the SDK to the 8.0 version.
-See details in issue [aspire#1951](https://github.com/dotnet/aspire/issues/1951#issue-2105883589).
+- If you're using the CLI, you can use a _global.json_ to pin the SDK to the version 8.0.
+For more information, see [issue #1951 comment](https://github.com/dotnet/aspire/issues/1951#issue-2105883589).
-- If you are using VS, you can set the `VS_TEMPLATELOCATOR_SDKVERSION` environment variable that will allow VS to discover the 8.0 version of the Aspire templates.
-See details in issue [aspire#2186](https://github.com/dotnet/aspire/issues/2186#issuecomment-1967502080).
+- If you're using Visual Studio, set the `VS_TEMPLATELOCATOR_SDKVERSION` environment variable that allows Visual Studio to discover version 8.0 of the .NET Aspire templates.
+For more information, see [issue #2186 comment](https://github.com/dotnet/aspire/issues/2186#issuecomment-1967502080).